lizmat/articles/cases-of-UPPER-8.md

 Any class in Raku can have a [`BUILD`](https://docs.raku.org/syntax/BUILD) and/or a [`TWEAK`](https://docs.raku.org/syntax/TWEAK) method specified.
 Both are called by the object building logic, but only if it is possible to call them.
 Both methods receive the same arguments as having been (indirectly) passed to `.bless`.
 The return value of these methods will be ignored.

 The `BUILD` method is called **instead** of attribute initializations from the named arguments.
-Specifying the `BUILD` method means needing to mimic **all** named argument setting in it.
+Specifying the `BUILD` method means needing to mimic **all** named argument setting in that `BUILD` method..

-Any default values for attributes are assigned if the attribute did not receive a value yet (either from attribute initializations from the named arguments, or having been set in the `BUILD` method).
+Any default values for attributes are assigned if the attribute did not receive a value yet (either from attribute initializations from the named arguments, or having been initialized in the `BUILD` method).

 The `TWEAK` method is called as the **last stage** of object instantiation.
 Nowadays it is the recommended way of altering the named argument -> attribute initialization logic for a class (after all initializations and default setting has been done).